 via Content > Elements

 - Access Content > Elements.
-The lyst of all types of elements available in Metric Insights is going to be opened.
+The list of all types of elements available in Metric Insights is going to be opened.

-- Filter the elements by keywords and other available paraemetrs.
+- Filter the elements by keywords and other available parameters.

-- Find the element in the refind list and click its name.
+- Find the element in the refined list and click its name.
 You are going to be redirected right to the editor.

 - Measured: Select a Measurement Interval applied to this Metric.
 The chosen Measurement Interval instanltly applies a set of adjustments to the Metric's behaviour, Alert parameters, default naming conventions, Charting Intervals and Labels.
 These predefined settings are modifiable, for details refer to: Update Measurement Interval Settings

 - Dimension it by: A dimensioned Metric includes a separate tile and Chart for each Dimension Value for which data has been collected.
 You can create a Dimension with either autmatically or manually collected Values on the go by clicking the Plus button or at Content > Dimensions.
 For details refer to: Creating Dimensions

 - Collecting is: This setting defines whether this Metric is "active" and whether it is going to be updated upon a schedule set up in a Data > Data Collection Trigger.

 - Make visible on Homepage: Define whether this Metric should be accessible via a tile on a Homepage or only at Content > Elements or via other element's Associations.

 - Category: Category Membership is used to group elements in order to organize system content, enhance the process of giving acces to Users / Groups.
 A new Category can be created on the go by clicking the Plus button or at Content > Categories.
 For details refer to: Create a Category

 - Certified: Certification is a means for Admin and Power Users to identify elements that have been approved as being valid and accurate.
 For details refer to: Certifying an Element